Swim caps are a necessary evil and swimmers love to hate them. But why should you wear a swim cap and what’s the point of them?

-As a swimmer, I can personally say that while yes, they can be a pain, they also provide many additional benefits to me that they’re worth the hassle.
+Swim caps are a necessary evil and swimmers love to hate them.
+As a swimmer of twenty years, I can personally say that while yes, they can be a pain, they also provide many additional benefits to me.
+And that, yes, they’re worth the hassle.

 Related articles: Your Quick Guide to Swim Caps

-1. Protects Your Hair
+2. Protects My Hair

 The chemicals in the pool are notorious for damaging hair.
 Turning your smooth, silky hair into something thick and straw-like.
 And while it’s the copper, not chlorine, in the chemicals that can turn hair green, it’s something most people don’t want to deal with.